 Now, imagine having to fix or replace a few machines or secure a second location while covering monthly expenses.
 It’s possible, but you’ll probably have to dig into operational funding or severely obstruct cash flow.
 Either of these outcomes can jeopardize any business’s future, and having insufficient money in the bank makes it very difficult to be approved for any financial assistance.

 Plus, what happens if yet another machine breaks shortly after?

 Some Things Can’t Be Put Off

 Even new washing machines and dryers can wear down much earlier than expected after regular use.
-Many laundromat owners prefer to lease equipment rather than buy because according to the Houston Chronicle, the latter option can cost upwards of $150,000, depending on the sophistication of the model.
-It often takes several days to repair a single machine so if something breaks, it must be repaired right away.
+Many laundromat owners prefer to lease equipment rather than buy because, according to the Houston Chronicle, the latter option can cost upwards of $150,000, depending on the model’s sophistication.
+It often takes several days to repair a single machine, so it must be repaired right away if something breaks.
 The sight of an “Out of Order” sign on a machine could very well persuade customers to seek business elsewhere, and chances are, there’s another laundromat just a few miles away from your own.

 Don’t Let One Problem Sink Your Ship

 Companies like United Capital Source that have access to small business loans for laundromats have repeatedly proven that a couple of broken machines or a high down payment on a new location do not hinder but foster a laundromat’s growth.